objectedge/OracleCommerceNewRelicPlugin/README.md

 ```
 http://[Servername]:[port]/newrelic/rest/api/metrics/get
 ```
-The response should be all the metrics that we are being monitored in the system.
+Upon successfull startup the response would be a list of all the metrics that are being monitored in the system.